SWRG/ESWC2015-paper-evaluation/README.md

 * The 50% DBPEDIA dataset: http://benchmark.dbpedia.org/benchmark_50.nt.bz2
 * The 10% DBPEDIA dataset: http://benchmark.dbpedia.org/benchmark_10.nt.bz2

 The 1% DBPEDIA dataset can be created from the 10% dataset by keeping the first 1537384 triples.
-This is done by using the split command
+This is done by using the head command:

-    split -l 1537384 benchmark_10.nt

-and keeping the first output file.
-The file should be renamed to 'benchmark_1.nt'.
+    head -1537384 benchmark_10.nt > benchmark_1.nt

 ###Automated evaluation script
 We have prepared a script that takes as input the 4 DBPEDIA datasets (namely benchmark_1.nt, benchmark_10.nt, benchmark_50.nt and benchmark_100.nt) and creates all RDF-type summary graphs, executes the example query against the graphs, measures execution time and creates the scalability plot.
 The script can be found at [automated_evaluation.py](https://github.com/SWRG/ESWC2015-paper-evaluation/blob/master/automated_evaluation.py).